agharghar/agharghar.github.io/_posts/2025-03-8-Kerberos-in-the-land-of-active-directory.md

 ##### Service Principal

 A **service principal** is used for a service or application running on a server.
 It usually includes the service name (such as HTTP, FTP, etc.) followed by the server’s hostname or instance.
-For example:  authentication
+For example:

 ```text
 HTTP/DC01@WILD.LOCAL
 MSSQL/DC01.WILD.LOCAL:1433@WILD.LOCAL
 ```
-in the land of active directory
 First example represents the **HTTP service** running on the **DC01** server in the **WILD.LOCAL** realm.

 Second example represents the **MSSQL service** running on the **DC01** server, on port **1433** on in the **WILD.LOCAL** realm.

 In summary:
 - **User principal:** `<username>@<realm>`
-- **Service principal:** `<serviBy following this process, Kerberos ensures that the client's identity is authenticated securely before granting access to network services. e>/<Instance>@<realm>`
+- **Service principal:** `<service>/<Instance>@<realm>`

 This distinction helps Kerberos know if it's authenticating a person or a service.

 ##### Operation Principal

-In addition to users and services, some principals aauthenticationre essential for the authentication system itself.
+In addition to users and services, some principals are essential for the authentication system itself.
 One key example is:

 ```text
 krbtgt/WILD.LOCAL@WILD.LOCAL